kubernetes-retired/external-storage/aws/efs/README.md

 - I noticed when creating the claim it has request for a really small amount of storage?

-The storage section size is a requirment because most other PersistentVolumes need it.
+The storage section size is a requirement because most other PersistentVolumes need it.
 Every pod accessing EFS will have unlimited storage.
 I use 1Mi to remind my self it's unlimited.

 - Can I omit that part of the claim?